Plaristote/crails/COOKBOOK.md

 The controller class must inherits ControllerBase, which will implement some default behaviors (by default, no exception catcher or filters are set, but you can override these behaviors).
-All the mehods need to be static.
 Since the server might run in asynchronous mode, you must also be careful not to use any global variables or static attibutes unless you know what you're doing (the Boots lib implements some asynchronous development tools that you might wanna use if you need global stuff.
 Check out Boots/Sync/semaphore.hpp and Boots/Sync/mutex.hpp).

 ## Controller method
 We'll now see how to implement a controller method and how to link it to a route.

-      DynStruct CrmAccountsController::show(Params& params)
+      DynStruct CrmAccountsController::show()
       {
         DynStruct render_data;
         std::string body;

         body  = "Hello World<br />";
-        body += params["id"].Value();
-        render_data["body"] = body;
-        return (render_data);
+        body += params["id"].Value(); // params is a protected reference to the request's params render_data["response"]["Content-Type"] = "text/html"; // use this to set the response's headers, default is text/html render_data["body"]                     = body;        // use this to set the response's body return (render_data);
       }